FAQs

 How do I find Library resources for my subject?

 Visit our Library subject resource pages to find a list of recommended academic resources for your subject.
-These include tools to give you access to journal articles, eBooks, and websites.
-You will also find a range of Guides and Support Material together with contact details for your Subject Librarian.
+These include tools to give you access to journal articles, eBooks, research papers and websites.
+You will also find a range of Guides and Support Material together with contact details for your Academic Liaison Librarian.

-Who is my Subject Librarian and how do I contact them?
+Who is the Librarian for my subject and how do I contact them?

-Each subject has a designated subject librarian who can be consulted for one-to-one sessions to help with individual research.
+Each subject has a designated Academic Liaison librarian who can be consulted for one-to-one sessions to help with individual research.

 What is on my module reading list?